-So, weight and width are taken care of in terms of getting rid of those ugly sliders.
+So, height and width are taken care of in terms of getting rid of those ugly sliders.
 But what about all the other parameters?
 Well, look no further: Ever since Glyphs 2.5, you can add your own handles in Smart Components!
 Here’s how:

 In every Smart Glyph layer, add anchors containing the names of properties.
 Then position them where it makes most sense.
 See these two smart layers of a CJK radical, and pay attention to the positioning of the Right Arm anchor: